lightning/bolts/01-messaging.md

 The messages are grouped logically into 4 groups by their most significant set bit:

- - Setup & signalling (types `0`-`31`): comprises setup of the cryptographic transport, communication of supported features and error reporting.
+ - Setup & signalling (types `0`-`31`): messages related to supported features and error reporting.
 These are described below.
  - Channel (types `32`-`127`): comprises messages used to setup, update and tear down micropayment channels.
 These are described in [BOLT #2](02-peer-protocol.md).
  - HTLC (types `128`-`255`: comprises messages related to adding, revoking and settling HTLCs on a micropayment channel.
 These are described in [BOLT #2](02-peer-protocol.md).
  - Routing (types `256`-`511`): node and channel announcements, as well as any active route exploration.
 These are described in [BOLT #7](07-routing-gossip.md).